saroltah/we_love_vinyls/README.md

 20. Add likes to record serializer, and attendance to market serializer.

 <br>
-Can't attemnd twice on the same market
+Can't attend twice on the same market
 <br>

 ![Can’t attend twice on the same market](</readme/assets/cant-attend-twice.png>)